Integrating LiteLLM with Pangea AI Guard

 INFO: Uvicorn running on http://0.0.0.0:4000 (Press CTRL+C to quit)

-Run LiteLLM Proxy in Docker
+Run LiteLLM Proxy Server in Docker

-To run the Pangea Guardrail in LiteLLM Proxy using Docker, set the required environment variables and bind-mount the config.yaml
+To run the Pangea Guardrail in LiteLLM Proxy Server using Docker, set the required environment variables and bind-mount the config.yaml

 file into the container.